basecom/FixturesPlugin/UPGRADE.md

 ```

 ### Helper methods moved / deleted
-We updated a lot of our helper methods.
-Below you find any method which is affected.
-All not-mentioned helpers are still
+Many of our helper methods have been updated.
+Below is a list of affected methods.
+All not mentioned helpers still work like in V2:
-working like V2:

 - `$this->helper->Category()->getFirst()` is removed.
 No replacement is available
 - `$this->helper->Category()->getByName()` is removed.
 No replacement is available